carlhenrikrolf/microtonOS/learn/west_sahelian.md

-# West Sahelian Classical Music
+# West-Sahelian Classical Music

+> [!warning]
+> My knowledge of West-Sahelian music is limited and mistakes are very likely.

 names | 53edo
 ------|------